IT Tips for International Travel

 • Make sure devices have up-to-date copies of the Hopkins Endpoint Protection (anti-virus) tools installed.

-• Minimize the overall amount of data stored on the machine to the degree possible — move off any files not needed to a file server or OneDrive .
+• Minimize the overall amount of data stored on the machine to the degree possible — move off any files not needed to a file server or OneDrive.

 • Most tools use secure protocols, but having the VPN client (found in MyJH) installed and knowing how to use it is a good idea.
 On trips where the traveler will be on really unfriendly networks the always-on VPN can be used to automatically re-establish the VPN tunnel every time a computer is connected.
+Contact [email protected] for assistance with the always-on VPN.

 • In MyIT (found inside MyJH), users can enable and disable international logins for their JHEDs.
 If international logins are not enabled before travel the user will have to call the IT@JH help desk (410-516-HELP (410-516-4357)) to have them re-enabled.